marklocklear/vagrant-rails/README.md

-# Guide for setting up Vagrant on Windows or Linux/MAC
+# Guide for setting up Vagrant and Rails on Windows or Linux/MAC

 Click windows.md or linux_and_mac.md above for instructions.